vippsas/vipps-ecom-api/vipps-ecom-api.md

 After cancellation, the order gets a new status:

-- If an order is cancelled by the merchant, the status becomes `VOID`.
+- If an order is cancelled by the merchant while it's in the `RESERVE` state, the status becomes `VOID`.
+- If an order is cancelled by the merchant while it's in the `INITIATE` state, the status becomes `CANCEL`.
 - If an order is cancelled by the user, the status becomes `CANCEL`.

 Example Request: